 Germany between war and revolution.
 By K. Javier Arauz (Commune, Issue 1, Fall 2018).
 “By the turn of the century, the German working class was assured of its role as the gravedigger of capitalism.
 Instead, it made revolution halfway, and dug its own grave.”

 Luxemburg, Müller and the Berlin workers’ and soldiers’ councils.
 By John Rose (International Socialism, Issue 147, Summer 2015, p.113-138).
 Review of Ralf Hoffrogge, Working Class Politics in the German Revolution: Richard Müller, the Revolutionary Shop Stewards and the Origins of the Council Movement (Brill, 2014/Haymarket Books, 2015, 256 p.) + Ben Fowkes (ed.), The German Left and the Weimar Republic: A Selection of Documents (Brill, 2014/Haymarket Books, 2015, 399 p.).
-See also John Riddell’s review of Ben Fowkes: Triumph, disarray, defeat (Marxist Essays and Commentary, August 11, 2015) + William Smaldone’s review of Ralf Hoffrogge: The promise of a revolution (Against the Current, Issue 181, March-April 2016) + review by Dominic Alexander (Counterfire, April 27, 2017) + review by Christoph Jünke: Sisyphus (Historical Materialism, Blog, July 2020)
+See also John Riddell’s review of Ben Fowkes: Triumph, disarray, defeat (Marxist Essays and Commentary, August 11, 2015) + William Smaldone’s review of Ralf Hoffrogge: The promise of a revolution (Against the Current, Issue 181, March-April 2016) + review by Dominic Alexander (Counterfire, April 27, 2017) + review by Christoph Jünke: Sisyphus (Historical Materialism, Blog, July 2020; online at Internet Archive).

 Feedback: